itacdonev/ML-Stories/_posts/2020-02-15-BR-Losing-Earth.md

 ---

 **Score**: 4/5

-## A Greek tragedy in the 20th century

 Last year I read the Uninhabitable Earth by David Wallace-Wells, which halfway through felt like an ice shower being on a circular loop.
 By the time I reached the end of the book, I felt so horrible for all the children and the "gift" we are so proudly giving, the wrecked planet.
 What an inheritance!
 I bet none of them would love us more for it.
 Then I picked up this book, Losing Earth: The Decade We Could Have Stopped Climate Change, which judging by the title will provide for yet another icy shower.
 Long story short, it did not disappoint.